 k.
 If a caution comes out on the original start or before one (1) lap is completed, the car or cars that brought out the caution will lineup at the rear of the field and the race will have a complete restart for the remainder of the field with cars lined up by position at the discretion of the race director.

 a.
 All restarts will take place with the lead lap cars moved to the front of the field.
 Lapped cars will pull to the inside and fall in behind the last car on the lead lap in their order of running.

 b.
-If a car is unable to properly restart the race after the one (1) attempt, the car will be issued a warning.
-A second time could be penalized two (2) positions or sent tail.
+If a car is unable to properly restart the race after the one (1) attempt, the car will be penalized two (2) positions.

 c.
-When an infraction occurs on a restart, Super DIRTcar Series Officials may exercise their discretion and allow the race to continue, not calling for another restart, and then penalize the offending car(s) under yellow flag conditions or at the conclusion of the race.
+When an infraction occurs on a restart, World of Outlaws Officials may exercise their discretion and allow the race to continue, not calling for another restart, and then penalize the offending car(s) under yellow flag conditions or at the conclusion of the race.
 The offending car(s) will be penalized two (2) positions plus any positions gained.

 d.
 The restart area will be at the designated restart area, which will be announced at the Driver’s Meeting.